kubernetes/website/content/en/blog/_posts/2019-12-05-kubernetes-1-16-release-interview.md

 <b>ADAM GLICK: Speaking of the team, [there were 32 people involved](https://github.com/kubernetes/sig-release/tree/master/releases/release-1.16), including yourself, in this release.
 What is it like to coordinate that group?
 That sounds like a full time job.</b>

 LACHLAN EVENSON: It is a full time job.
 And let me say that this release team in 1.16 represented five different continents.
 We can count Antarctica as not having anybody, but we didn't have anybody from South America for that release, which was unfortunate.
 But we had people from Australia, China, India, Tanzania.
-So we have a good spread-- Europe, North America.
-So it's great to have that spread and that continuity, which allowed for us to get things done throughout the day.
+We have a good spread-- Europe, North America.
+It's great to have that spread and that continuity, which allowed for us to get things done throughout the day.

 <b>CRAIG BOX: Until you want to schedule a meeting.</b>